Azure/ALZ-Bicep/accelerator/README.md

     1. ALZ-Bicep-3 Workflow
     1. ALZ-Bicep-4a Workflow or ALZ-Bicep-4b Workflow

-1. As part of the [branching strategy documentation](#incoporating-a-branching-strategy), setup the branch protection rules against the main branch with the following selected as a starting point:
+1. As part of the [branching strategy](#incoporating-a-branching-strategy), setup the branch protection rules against the main branch with the following selected as a starting point:

     - Require a pull request before merging
       - Require approvals